-The paper, by Marius-Vasile Ursachianu et al, “Experimental study on SAR reduction from cell phones” deals with the specific absorption ratio measurement relative to the emissions generated by three different generations of mobile phone.
+The paper by Marius-Vasile Ursachianu et al., ‘Experimental study on SAR reduction from cell phones’, deals with the measurement of the specific absorption rate (SAR) relative to the emissions generated by three different generations of mobile phone.
 The test results quantify the dependence of the measured values on the positioning of the antenna, the size of the device, the relative position to the human head and the presence of protective cases.

-In the Palermo Symposium, the renewable energy topic was well highlighted, and it is represented here by three papers.
+In the Palermo Symposium, the topic of renewable energy was highlighted, and it is represented here by three papers.

-The first contribution, by Marco Balato et al, “BUCK based DMPPT emulator: a helpful experimental demonstration unit” deals with the troublesome question of the efficiency reduction in mismatched photovoltaic systems.
-In particular, the paper describes the realization and use of a Buck based Distributed Maximum Power Point Tracking emulator able to fully understand the advantages offered by the Distributed Maximum Power Point Tracking approach in various operative conditions.
+The first contribution, by Marco Balato et al., ‘BUCK based DMPPT emulator: a helpful experimental demonstration unit’, deals with the troublesome question of the efficiency reduction in mismatched photovoltaic systems.
+In particular, the paper describes the realisation and use of a buck-based distributed maximum power point tracking (DMPPT) emulator able to fully understand the advantages offered by the DMPPT approach in various operative conditions.

-Alessio Carullo et al, in the paper “An Innovative Correction Method of Wind Speed for Efficiency Evaluation of Wind Turbines”, propose an innovative statistical method to evaluate the average efficiency of wind turbines by correcting the wind speed at the entrance of the rotor assessed by nacelle anemometer.
-The measured values, in fact, are systematically lower than the actual ones.
-The proposed statistical approach, unlike those already presented in the literature, does not need data measured from a meteorological station, but is based only on the power curve declared by the turbine manufacturer.
+Alessio Carullo et al., in the paper ‘An innovative correction method of wind speed for efficiency evaluation of wind turbines’, propose an innovative statistical method to evaluate the average efficiency of wind turbines by correcting the wind speed at the entrance of the rotor assessed by a nacelle anemometer.
+The measured values, in fact, were systematically lower than the actual ones.
+The proposed statistical approach, unlike those already presented in the literature, does not need data measured from a meteorological station but is based only on the power curve declared by the turbine manufacturer.

-Aim of the paper by Davide Aloisio et al, “Comparison of machine learning techniques for SoC and SoH evaluation from impedance data of an aged lithium ion battery” is the determination of the state of charge and the state of health of batteries.
-The proposed approach, applied on an aged lithium-ion battery, is based on different machine learning techniques whose performances are compared.
+The aim of the paper by Davide Aloisio et al., ‘Comparison of machine learning techniques for SoC and SoH evaluation from impedance data of an aged lithium ion battery’, is the determination of the state of charge (SoC) and the state of health (SoH) of batteries.
+The proposed approach, which was applied on an aged lithium-ion battery, was based on different machine learning techniques, and the performances of these were compared.

-The EMC topic is treated by Andrea Mariscotti et al that, in the contribution “Review of models and measurement methods for compliance of electromagnetic emissions of electric machines and drives” discuss the problem of electromagnetic compliance of electric machinery and power drives, by introducing and reviewing the normative references for electromagnetic emissions, the available modelling approaches and their accuracy, and the measurement methods.
-The influence of setup, of environment and of behaviour of various type of machines is also considered.
+The topic of electromagnetic compatibility is treated by Andrea Mariscotti et al. Their contribution, ‘Review of models and measurement methods for compliance of electromagnetic emissions of electric machines and drives’, discusses the problem of electromagnetic compliance for electric machinery and power drives by introducing and reviewing the normative references for electromagnetic emissions, the available modelling approaches and their accuracy and the measurement methods.
+The influence of the setup, environment and behaviour of various types of machines is also considered.

-The energy monitoring is the matter of the paper, by Barbara Cannas et al, “NILM techniques applied to a real-time monitoring system of the electricity consumption”.
-The work presents a low-frequency Non-Intrusive Load Monitoring system suitable for a typical domestic user.
-The system is able to disaggregate and keep track of the consumption of the devices analysing low frequency aggregate data.
+Energy monitoring is the subject of the paper by Barbara Cannas et al., ‘NILM techniques applied to a real-time monitoring system of the electricity consumption’.
+The work presents a low-frequency non-intrusive load monitoring (NILM) system suitable for a typical domestic user.
+The system is able to disaggregate and keep track of a device’s consumption by analysing low frequency aggregate data.

-Andrea Mariscotti, in the paper “Power quality metrics for DC grids with pulsed power loads” analyses the interaction between pulsed power loads and DC grid and then focuses on metrics suitable to describe quantitatively such interaction and on the impact on DC grid operation and power quality.
+Andrea Mariscotti, in the paper ‘Power quality metrics for DC grids with pulsed power loads’, analyses the interaction between pulsed power loads and a DC grid and then focuses on metrics to quantitatively describe such interactions and on the impact on DC grid operation and power quality.

-The contribution, by Jakub Svatos et al, “System for an Acoustic Detection, Localization and Classification” presents a system able to detect, localize and classify gunshots.
-The system consists of sensor units that continuously monitor acoustic events and of an advanced DSP technique which analyses the acoustic data.
+The contribution by Jakub Svatos et al., ‘System for an acoustic detection, localisation and classification’, presents a system able to detect, localise and classify gunshots.
+The system consists of sensor units that continuously monitor acoustic events and an advanced digital signal processing technique that analyses the acoustic data.